jehna/thejunkland.com/content/blog/improving-on-the-in-browser-notepad-script.md

 # But wait, there's more

-As with many free-time projects, I found myself coding like a mad man at 2AM, figuring out the next awesome feature I could add to the project.
+As with many free-time projects, I found myself coding like a madman at 2AM, figuring out the next awesome feature I could add to the project.

 This time it was the image upload.